orefalo/g2/README.md

 Before introducing one of the main **g2** features, let me talk about what **NOT** to do when merging with git.

 Please have a glance at these graphs taken from various projects on github.
-Note how the branches overlap and how these loops make the graphic extremely difficult to read as the number of commiters increases.
+Note how the branches overlap and how these loops make the graphic extremely difficult to read as the number of committers increases.

 ![image](http://orefalo.github.com/g2/images/h2.jpg)
 ![image](http://orefalo.github.com/g2/images/h3.jpg)